matplotlib/matplotlib/doc/users/next_whats_new/fig_draw_without_rendering.rst

 Figure now has ``draw_without_rendering`` method
 ------------------------------------------------

-Rarely, the user will want to trigger a draw without rendering to either the screen or a file.
-This is useful for determining the final position of artists on the figure that require a draw, like text artists, or resolve deferred computation like automatic data limits.
-This can be done by ``fig.canvas.draw()``, which forces a full draw and rendering, however this has side effects, sometimes requires an open file, and is doing more work than is needed.
-The `.Figure.draw_without_rendering` method is provided to run the code in Matplotlib that updates values that are computed at draw-time and get accurate dimensions of the Artists more efficiently.
+Some aspects of a figure are only determined at draw-time, such as the exact position of text artists or deferred computation like automatic data limits.
+If you need these values, you can use ``figure.canvas.draw()`` to force a full draw.
+However, this has side effects, sometimes requires an open file, and is doing more work than is needed.

+The new `.Figure.draw_without_rendering` method runs all the updates that ``draw()`` does, but skips rendering the figure.
+It's thus more efficient if you need the updated values to configure further aspects of the figure.